-BPC's Financial Regulatory Reform Initiative will regularly highlight news articles, papers, and other important work which illuminate current and new thinking within financial regulation.
+BPC’s Financial Regulatory Reform Initiative will regularly highlight news articles, papers, and other important work which illuminates current and new thinking within financial regulation.
 We circulate these articles to provide a full view of cutting edge ideas, reactions and positions.
 The views expressed in these articles do not necessarily represent the views of the initiative, its co-chairs, task force members, or the Bipartisan Policy Center.

 Compiled by Aaron Klein and Shaun Kern

 “Let me begin with some general remarks about the financial crisis, which I think began in March of 2007 with the Bear Stearns transaction; reached its zenith of fear and panic in the fall of 2008 with the implosion of Lehman Brothers and the government take-over of AIG; and subsided only after the massive infusion of private capital into the banking system in the wake of the remarkable, almost magically successful stress tests of 2009.